charlottekyng/usb-modules-v2/README.md

 # Troubleshooting

+You should look in `$PROJ_DIR/log/`.
+The log file will be named in the format `$PROJ_DIR/log/<module>.<date>.<attempt>.log`.
+If you find the file `$PROJ_DIR/log/<module>.<date>.<attempt>.log`, but not the directory `$PROJ_DIR/log/<module>.<date>.<attempt>/`, then no job was submitted.
+If there was the log file and the log directory, then your jobs were submitted.

 ### If it falls over immediately... (jobs not submitted)

-This usually happens because 1) pre-requisite not met, 2) there is a bug in the code, or 3) there is a problem with your sample sheets.
+This usually happens because 1) files not found or pre-requisite not met, 2) there is a bug (or ten) in the code, or 3) there is a problem with your sample sheets.
-(1) and (2) will usually be met with a `'No rule found to make <file>'`, which means make could not locate the correct recipes.
+(1) and (2) will usually be met with a `'No rule found to make <file>'`, which means make could not locate the correct recipes or the required file/s.
-(3) will usually be met with something like `'*** non-numeric second argument to `wordlist' function: '-1''`.
+(3) will usually be met with something like `'*** non-numeric second argument to 'wordlist' function: '-1''`.

+1. Check that your file and directory names are correct, especially if you are attempting to run the pipeline on a fresh set of data.

+1. Some downstream modules (e.g. `pyclone`, `mutation_summary`) have un/documented prerequisites.
+Check/compile the prerequiresites then try again.

+1. if there are bugs in the code, you will want to see where it stops finding the correct recipes.
+You can try, e.g., `make --debug=i -nf usb-modules-v2/aligners/bwamemAligner.mk REF=b37 SEQ_PLATFORM=ILLUMINA (...) | less`
+(the parameters in your project-level Makefile).
+This will produce a verbose dry-run of the files make is attempting to generate.
+Here you can see where it stops finding the recipes.
+This is very useful for debugging.

 1. Check your samples sheets.
 Make sure there are no stray spaces/tabs at the end of the lines.
 Make sure there are no blank lines (after the last samples).
     ````